-KNIME AG, Zurich, Switzerland Version 4.3 (last updated on 2020-11-17)
+Create a New Java based KNIME Extension KNIME AG, Zurich, Switzerland Version 5.1 (last updated on 2023-11-22)

 Table of Contents

+Introduction 1

+Set up a KNIME SDK 2

+Create a New KNIME Extension Project 3

+The KNIME Node Wizard 3

+Test the Example Extension 8

+Project Structure 9

+Number Formatter Node Implementation 12

+Deploy your Extension 15

+Option 1: Local Update Site (recommended) 15

+Option 2: dropin 19

+Further Reading 21

 Introduction

-This quickstart guide describes how to create a new KNIME Extension, i.e. write a new node implementation to be used in KNIME Analytics Platform.
-You'll learn how to set up a KNIME SDK, how to create a new KNIME Extension project, how to implement a simple manipulation node, how to test the node, and how to easily deploy the node in order to make it available for others.
+This quickstart guide describes how to create a new KNIME Extension in Java, i.e. write a new node implementation to be used in KNIME Analytics Platform.
+You will learn how to set up a KNIME SDK, how to create a new KNIME Extension project, how to implement a simple manipulation node, how to test the node, and how to easily deploy the node in order to make it available for others.
+Publishing the extension is explained in detail in the following guide: Publish Your Extension on KNIME Community Hub

 For this purpose, we created a reference extension you can use as orientation.
 This KNIME Extension project can be found in the org.knime.examples.numberformatter folder of the knime-examples GitHub repository.
 It contains all required project and configuration files and an implementation of a simple Number Formatter example node, which performs number formatting of numeric values of the input table.
 We will use this example implementation to guide you through all necessary steps that are involved in the creation of a new KNIME Extension.

 Set up a KNIME SDK

 In order to start developing KNIME source code, you need to set up a KNIME SDK.
 A KNIME SDK is a configured Eclipse installation which contains KNIME Analytics Platform dependencies.
 This is necessary as Eclipse is the underlying base of KNIME Analytics Platform i.e. KNIME Analytics Platform is a set of plug-ins that are put on top of Eclipse and the Eclipse infrastructure.
 Furthermore, Eclipse is an IDE, which you will use to write the actual source code of your new node implementation.

 To set up your KNIME SDK, we start with an "Eclipse IDE for RCP and RAP Developers" installation (this version of Eclipse provides tools for plug-in development) and add all KNIME Analytics Platform dependencies.
 In order to do that, please follow the SDK Setup instructions.
 Apart from giving instructions on how to set up a KNIME SDK, the SDK Setup will give some background about the Eclipse infrastructure, its plug-in mechanism, and further useful topics like how to explore KNIME source code.

 Create a New KNIME Extension Project

 After Eclipse is set up and configured, create a new KNIME Extension project.
 A KNIME Extension project is an Eclipse plug-in project and contains the implementation of one or more nodes and some KNIME Analytics Platform specific configuration.
 The easiest way to create a KNIME Extension project, is by using the KNIME Node Wizard, which will automatically generate the project structure, the plug in manifest and all required Java classes.
 Furthermore, the wizard will take care of embedding the generated files in the KNIME framework.

 The KNIME Node Wizard

 1. Install the KNIME Node Wizard

-Open the Eclipse installation wizard at Help → Install New Software..., enter the following update site location: https://update.knime.com/analytics-platform/4.3/ in the location box labelled Work with:
+Open the Eclipse installation wizard at Help → Install New Software..., enter the following update site location: https://update.knime.com/analytics-platform/5.1/ in the location box labelled Work with:

 Hit the Enter key, and put KNIME Node Wizard in the search box.
 Tick the KNIME Node Wizard under the category KNIME Node Development Tools, click the Next button and follow the instructions.
 Finally, restart Eclipse.